remix-run/remix/docs/tutorials/jokes.md

 ![DevTools Application tab showing ](/jokes-tutorial/img/application-tab-cookies.png)

-And now every request the user makes to our server will include that cookie:
+And now every request the browser makes to our server will include that cookie (we don't have to do anything on the client, [this is how cookies work](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)):

 ![Request headers showing the Cookie](/jokes-tutorial/img/cookie-header-on-request.png)